Latest Update

 - TDS deduction has to be shown from the very first month of the financial year (or employee joining) even if the TDS amount is zero to show proof of income.

-- You have to credit the deducted TDS to proper PAN.
-I.e., you have to verify the PAN of each employee so that there is no mismatch.
+- You have to credit the deducted TDS to the proper PAN.
+I.e. you have to verify the PAN of each employee so that there is no mismatch of credit.

 - Once TDS filing is done, you have to provide Form 16 for your employees so that they will be able to get credit for their income and exemptions.